CycloneDX/transparency-exchange-api/README.md

 The HTTP request method MUST be `GET`.

-For CycloneDX BOMs the `bom-identifier` MUST be the BOM URN.
+For CycloneDX BOMs the `bom-identifier` MUST be either a CDX URN or a BOM serial number UUID URN.

 For SPDX documents the `bom-identifier` MUST be the DocumentNamespace